sanand0/til/llms.md

 - 22 Jun 2025.
 The [system prompts](https://github.com/anthropic-experimental/agentic-misalignment/blob/main/templates/system_prompt_templates.py) for Anthropic misalignment evals are a fascinating read.
 - 22 Jun 2025.
 [AI PR Watcher](https://github.com/aavetis/ai-pr-watcher) tracks GitHub pull requests from Codex and other LLMs.
 Codex is _way_ ahead of anything else on volume _and_ success rate.
 Devin is next on volume, Cursor is next on success rate.
 - 21 Jun 2025.
 Notes from [Anthropic's How we built our multi-agent research system](https://www.anthropic.com/engineering/built-multi-agent-research-system):
-  - Subagents are like humans -> society.
+  - Sub-agents are like humans -> society.
 The improvement is dramatic.
-  - "Subagents facilitate compression by operating in parallel with their own context windows, exploring different aspects of the question simultaneously before condensing..."
+  - "Sub-agents facilitate compression by operating in parallel with their own context windows, exploring different aspects of the question simultaneously before condensing..."
-  - "Each subagent also provides separation of concerns—distinct tools, prompts, and exploration trajectories ... (enabling) independent investigations."
+  - "Each sub-agent also provides separation of concerns—distinct tools, prompts, and exploration trajectories ... (enabling) independent investigations."
-  - Using subagents spends ~15x more tokens.
+  - Using sub-agents spends ~15x more tokens.
 (That explained ~80% of the improved accuracy!)
   - Particularly effective when tasks are independent and parallelizable.
 This also speeds it up.
-  - Teach the orchestrator how to delegate: how many subagents, what objective + output format + task boundaries (MECE to avoid overlap with other agents) in prompt, what tools.
+  - Teach the orchestrator how to delegate: how many sub-agents, what objective + output format + task boundaries (MECE to avoid overlap with other agents) in prompt, what tools.
   - Teach the orchestrator how to improve agents: e.g. tools to test and rewrite tool descriptions
   - Even if you evaluate a _few_ examples, evals are surprisingly effective.
   - Agents are stateful.
 Errors compound.
 Allow agents to resume.
 Prune history gracefully.